top of page

 MEET J.S.
 NELSON

 She writes on business issues, the federal courts, and white collar crime.
-Her work has been published in the Harvard Law Review, Cornell Law Review, Georgetown Law Journal, Cardozo Law Review, U.C.
+Her work has been published in the Harvard Law Review, Cornell Law Review, Georgetown Law Journal, Iowa Law Review, Cardozo Law Review, U.C.
 Davis Law Review, Berkeley Business Law Journal, Journal of Management Inquiry, Journal of Legal Studies in Business, and the Academy of Management Learning and Education journal.

 She is the co-author with the late Lynn Stout, Distinguished Professor of Corporate & Business Law at Cornell Law School, of Business Ethics: What Everyone Needs to Know (Oxford University Press, 2022).